Hugh Scarlett, 7th Baron Abinger: Family

-Scarlett was the son of Lieutenant Colonel Leopold James Yorke Campbell Scarlett, himself son of Peter Campbell Scarlett, third son of James Scarlett, 1st Baron Abinger.
-His mother, Bessie Florence Gibson, was the daughter of Edward Gibson, but had been adopted by Sir Percy Florence Shelley, 3rd Baronet, and his wife.
-On the death of his kinsman, the 4th Baron Abinger, in December 1903, Scarlett's elder brother Shelley Scarlett succeeded as the 5th Baron Abinger.
-The following year, Hugh (along with his siblings Robert, Ruth, Percy, and Leopold) were allowed to use the style The Honourable by a Royal Warrant of Precedence.
-On his eldest brother's death without male heirs in 1917, the next brother Robert Scarlett succeeded as the 6th Baron Abinger.
-He too, died without male heirs, and Hugh succeeded to the Barony in 1927.
+Scarlett was the fourth son of Lieutenant Colonel Leopold James Yorke Campbell Scarlett, himself son of Peter Campbell Scarlett, third son of James Scarlett, 1st Baron Abinger.
+His mother, Bessie Florence Gibson, was the daughter of Edward Gibson, but had been adopted by Sir Percy Shelley, 3rd Baronet, and his wife.
+On the death of his kinsman, the 4th Baron Abinger, in December 1903, Scarlett's eldest brother Shelley succeeded as the 5th Baron Abinger.
+The following year, Hugh (along with his siblings Robert, Ruth, Percy, and Leopold) were allowed to use the style The Honourable by a royal warrant of precedence.
+On his eldest brother's death without male heirs in 1917, the next brother, Robert, succeeded as the 6th Baron.
+He too, died without male heirs, and Hugh succeeded to the barony in 1927.

-Scarlett married Marjorie Ursula MacPhillamy in 1913; they had three sons, James Richard Scarlett (who succeeded to the title upon his father's death), John Leopold Campbell Scarlett, and Felix Hugh Lawrence Scarlett.
+Scarlett married Marjorie Ursula MacPhillamy in 1913; they had three sons, James Richard Scarlett (who succeeded in the barony upon his father's death), John Leopold Campbell Scarlett, and Felix Hugh Lawrence Scarlett.